jpsousaUP/cv/README.md

 His work centres on integrating Artificial Intelligence (AI) into manufacturing processes, combining research and real-world deployment.
 He explores embedding representations (JEPA), reinforcement learning, and Generative AI to advance automation and explainability.

+His proudest contribution is the development of JEMA (Joint Embedding Multimodal Alignment), which combines images from two different cameras with process parameters to create a shared embedding space.
+This enables knowledge transfer across modalities using only a single sensor and supports planning in this structured space using offline reinforcement learning, leading to the development of a real-time controller tested in a real-world environment.

 _Guided by curiosity, shaped by continuous learning, and driven to create meaningful impact._

 #### Technical Skills: